-Is sparkling water bad for you?
+Are sparkling water and hard seltzer bad for you?

 Can sparkling water help you lose weight?